federico-rosatelli/uav-drone-path/README.md

 # Usage
 `test1.py` & `test2.py` provide a semi-complete guide on how to use this package.

-To get started import the command file from src:
+To get started import the command file from uav:
 ```python
 from uav import command
 ```